bahirithikaramp/Teams-Clone/README.md

 - The security feature will ensure that only registered participants can enter the meeting..
 	> Bcrypt - password-hashing function based on Blowfish cipher

+# CI/ CD

+In this project I have also used CI/CD meaning **Continuous Integration Continuous Delivery**, thus any new change being pushed on Git is automatically reflected on Heroku.

 # DEPLOYMENT

 I have deployed the application on **Heroku**.
 I have deployed the application using pipelines, thus whenever any new changes are committed to the file all the changes are reflected in the Heroku application as well.
 Below I am attaching a link to my app :